 - No individual non-Static support for CSA Licensed Racing Categories.
-Any violations will result in penalties to the rider being supporte Three violations will result in disqualification.
+Any violations will result in penalties to the rider being supported Three violations will result in disqualification.

 - No radio communication between riders and team managers will be allowed, except in the time trial race.

-- Race numbers must be worn in all All riders will receive 2 cloth race numbers at race registration These numbers must be pinned on both back side pockets of their cycling jersey to be clearly visible to race officials.
+- Race numbers must be worn at all times.
+All riders will receive 2 cloth race numbers at race registration These numbers must be pinned on both back side pockets of their cycling jersey to be clearly visible to race officials.

-- Frame numbers must be affixed to your bike in the place designated by the race officia
+- Frame numbers must be affixed to your bike in the place designated by the race official.

 - Morning sign-on: Daily sign-on is compulsory for all racing licensed rider categorie